hphelion/documentation/devplatform/preview/windows_overview.md

 ## Process {#process}

-At a high level, running .NET applications in HDP involves the following process:
+At a high level, running .NET applications in Helion Development Platform involves the following process:

 1. Download the <a href="https://docs.hpcloud.com/helion/devplatform/1.1/als/client/download">Helion client tool</a>.
 2. Install the Cloud Foundry Explorer and Cloud Foundry MSBuild tasks in Visual Studio.